This is a script

 Well where’s that daughter of yours?

-I haven’t seen her since—
+I haven’t seen her since— ANNIE THELEN

 ANNIE

 Molly!
-Okay, I totally owe you an apology for the last time I was
+Okay, I totally owe you an apology for the last time I was Here, but I was

-I like this girl.
+MOLLY I like this

 INT.
-LIVING ROOM – A SHORT TIME LATER
+LIVING ROOM – A SHORT TIME LATER Molly, Jack,

-Molly, Jack, Clu, Carey, Ned, Irene, Lisa and Annie and Fi (sitting near each other) are having a buffet-style dinner, plates on laps.
-Ned enters from the dining room, carrying his plate.
+Clu, Carey, Ned, Irene, Lisa and Annie and Fi (sitting near each other)

 NED